hove-io/navitia/documentation/navitia.io/source/integration.rst

 ===================== =========================== ==================================================================
-id                    string                      Identifier of the line name                  string                      Name of the line coord                 :ref:`coord`                Coordinates of the stop area adminstrative_regions array of :ref:`admin`       Administrative regions of the stop area in which is the stop area equipments            array of string             Equipments of the stop area stop_points           array of :ref:`stop_point`  Stop points contained in this stop area
+id                    string                      Identifier of the line name                  string                      Name of the line coord                 `coord`_                    Coordinates of the stop area adminstrative_regions array of `admin`_           Administrative regions of the stop area in which is the stop area equipments            array of string             Equipments of the stop area stop_points           array of `stop_point`_      Stop points contained in this stop area
 ===================== =========================== ==================================================================